SQweb-team/Multipass-SDK-PHP/README.md

 ###Manually

-1. Download the latest release of the SDK [from here](https://github.com/SQweb-team/SQweb-SDK-PHP/releases) and unzip it in your project root ;
+1. Download the latest release of the SDK [from here](https://github.com/SQweb-team/SQweb-SDK-PHP/releases) and unzip it in a folder named sqweb in your project root ;
-2. Create a file named sqweb_conf at the root of your project.
+2. Create a file named sqweb_conf at the root of your project, we advise you to not have more than 2 folder to go through between the root of your project and the SQweb.php file.

 3. In this file, please copy and paste the following piece of code (this is the default configuration) and set the variable `SQW_ID_SITE` with your own website ID:
 ```php
 SQW_ID_SITE=YOUR_WEBSITE_ID